-State Bank of India (SBIN), the nation’s biggest lender, climbed to a two-week high.
-Tata Steel Ltd. (TATA), the largest producer, paced advances among its peers.
-The BSE India Sensitive Index (SENSEX) rose 0.1 percent to 16,230.32, according to preliminary closing prices in Mumbai.
-Three stocks rose for every two that dropped.
+State Bank of India Ltd., the nation’s biggest lender, rose for the third day.
+Tata Steel Ltd. (TATA), the biggest producer, paced gains among its peers.
+The BSE India Sensitive Index fell less than 0.1 percent to 16,217.82 at close.
+The gauge climbed 0.4 percent this week, ending four weeks of losses.

 To contact the reporter on this story: Rajhkumar K Shaaw in Mumbai at email@example.com